Manchester West

 Child Death (from 2015)

-Concerns summary There is a lack of guidance and regulation for children's contact sports, particularly for unofficial matches, leading to an absence of minimum standards for safeguarding, medical support, and risk management.
+Concerns summary (AI summary) There is a lack of guidance and regulation for children's contact sports, particularly for unofficial matches, leading to an absence of minimum standards for safeguarding, medical support, and risk management.

-Action taken summary The Department is exploring ways to urgently improve child safety in martial arts, including asking Sport England to work with stakeholders to ensure parents understand regulated vs. unregulated compe
+Action Planned (AI summary) The Department is exploring ways to improve the safety and welfare of children in martial arts, asking Sport England to work with the Martial Arts Safeguarding Group, and ensuring parents understand the difference between regulated and unregulated competitions.

 Alex Crook